cepicdalim/zerorpc.net/readme.md

 - **Attribute-Based RPC**: Use `[RemoteMethod]`, `[RemoteService]`, and `[RemoteExecutionRule]` attributes to define remote methods and namespaces.
 - **ZeroMQ Dealer-Router Pattern**: Leverages ZeroMQ for high-performance, asynchronous messaging.
-- **Retry & Timeout Rules**: Configure timeout and retry logic for remote method calls.
+- **Timeout Rules**: Configure timeout and retry logic for remote method calls.
 - **Seamless Integration**: Easily integrate with .NET dependency injection for both clients and servers.
 - **Task and Void Support**: Automatically handles return types, including `void` and `Task`.